vetertann/token_racer/README.md

 ## Why This Game Is Wildly Inefficient

 Turbo Racer doesn’t just use an LLM to sprinkle in flavor.
 Instead, it **abuses** a large language model to generate every single new stretch of road as you drive—live, line by line, in real time.
-The player’s progress is entirely dependent on remote inference calls, making this game the least scalable and most computationally extravagant use of AI for a racing game in history.
+The player’s progress is entirely dependent on remote inference calls, making this game the least scalable and most computationally ~~stupid~~ extravagant use of AI for a racing game in history.
 (It’s also weirdly fun.)

 **In short:**
 Instead of your CPU procedurally generating the world,